yasserkaddour/dvstats/index.md

 {% if site.data.stats.accepted.size > 0 %}
 ## Accepted cases by consular post

-The following summarizes the posts that have accepted cases today.
+The following table summarizes the posts that have accepted cases **today**.

 Region |                Country              |  Cases |  Visas
 -------|-------------------------------------|--------|-------